sjawhar/udacity-mlnd-capstone/README.md

 `RefillNumber` is fairly evenly distributed at the lower end, with between 6% and 8% of the samples belonging to each `RefillNumber` value up to 12, after which it drops off sharply. `PreviousRefillsAmount` shares a similar distribution, dropping off after around $2,500, which indicates a fairly consistent refill price.
 This is confirmed by examining the distribution of `RefillAmount`, which is heavily concentrated around $100, $300, and $550.
 Also very consistent is the number of items contained in the refill, with nearly all of the samples having a `RefillItems` value between 2 and 6.

-The distributions of `RefillNumber`, `PreviousRefillsAmount`, and `DaysSinceKitPurchase` seem to indicate that there are two distinct kit groups.
-Most of the samples belong to kits sold in the past few years.
+The distributions of `RefillNumber`, `PreviousRefillsAmount`, and `DaysSinceBoxPurchase` seem to indicate that there are two distinct box groups.
+Most of the samples belong to boxes sold in the past few years.
 However, there is also a smaller group of long-standing installs.
 The behavior of these two groups might differ significantly.

 Other notes:

 * `DaysSinceLastRefill` seems almost normally distributed around 60 days, though it is definitely skewed to the right.
-* In contrast, `DaysSinceKitPurchase` is heavily concentrated around 1,500 days.
+* In contrast, `DaysSinceBoxPurchase` is heavily concentrated around 1,500 days.
 * Around half of the refills were preceded by a notification.
-* Around 60% of the refills belong to kits that were sold directly to the customer.
+* Around 60% of the refills belong to boxes that were sold directly to the customer.
-* Almost half of the samples belong to `KitType` J, and nearly all of the samples belong to `KitType` G, J, K, or P.
+* Almost half of the samples belong to `BoxType` J, and nearly all of the samples belong to `BoxType` G, J, K, or P.
 * Over one-fifth of the samples belong to customers in California, with Texas coming in second place at around one-tenth.
 The other states are relatively evenly distributed.

 ## Algorithms and Techniques